 We know the importance of sharing information and lived experiences in a way that is accessible and culturally appropriate to young people living in Ireland from diverse backgrounds.
 We want to work closely with young people from minority groups such as those living in Direct Provision and members of the Travelling Community to make sure the content on SpunOut.ie is useful and supportive.

-Do I need writing or podcasting experience?
+Do I need writing experience?

 Can my article or podcast be anonymous?